yosemitebandit/vebsite/om2/content/projects/audioverde/index.md

 ### Pipeline

-Here's how Audioverde converts a raw email into an mp3:
+Here's how Audioverde converts a raw email into a podcast feed:

 {{ audioverde_animated_pipeline() }}